African Americans -- South Carolina -- Charleston -- Societies, etc.

 Identifier: AMN 1009

-Abstract The Friendly Moralist Society was a benevolent society, established in Charleston SC, 1838 for free men of mulatto or mixed race.
+Abstract The Friendly Moralist Society was a benevolent society, established in Charleston South Carolina, 1838 for free men of color (mulatto or mixed race).
 The group served the community by providing burial aid, purchasing plots and assisting during funerals, for those in need.
 The organization also worked to provide charitable assistance to needy widows and orphans of deceased members.
-Each member was entitled to certain rights of membership, namely financial assistance in times of illness or financial strain.
-Among...
+Each member was entitled to certain rights of membership, namely financial assistance in times of illness or...

 Identifier: AMN 1122